SharePoint/sp-dev-docs/docs/transform/modernize-scanner.md

   -h, --threads                            (Default: 10) Number of parallel threads, maximum = 100

   -e, --separator                          (Default: ,) Separator used in output CSV files (e.g. ";")

+  -w, --storedcertificate                  (Default: ) Path to stored certificate in the form of
+                                           StoreName|StoreLocation|Thumbprint.
+E.g.
+                                           My|LocalMachine|3FG496B468BE3828E2359A8A6F092FB701C8CDB1

   --help                                   Display this help screen.
 ```